OSHA Training Requirements and 1099 Nurses

 • Duration of the parties’ relationship

-The bottom line for your facility: When it comes to IC compliance with OSHA training requirements, contractor safety should also be on your radar as there is a chance that you could face a misclassification investigation and determination based on your work arrangement.
+The bottom line for healthcare facilities: When it comes to independent contractor compliance and OSHA training requirements, worker safety should be on your radar as there is a chance that you could face a misclassification investigation and determination based on your work arrangement.

 Temporary Workers